dhadvesamiksha/dhadvesamiksha/README.md

 ## About me

-I'm a data analyst based in the USA with a background in business intelligence and analytics engineering.
-I work across the full data stack — querying and modelling in SQL, analysing in Python and R, and building dashboards in Tableau and Power BI that business teams can actually use.
+I'm a data analyst with a background in business intelligence and analytics engineering.
+I work across the full data stack, querying and modelling in SQL, analysing in Python and R, and building dashboards in Tableau and Power BI that business teams can actually use.

-My projects cover healthcare, fintech, e-commerce, real estate, and insurance.
-The through line is the same in all of them: find the insight that changes a decision.
+My projects focus on business problems across healthcare, fintech, e-commerce, real estate, and insurance.
+I care about analysis that leads to a decision, not just a chart.

+Currently based in USA

 ---